vmware-archive/runtimes/stable/golang/README.md

 This breaks compatibility with Go functions that use dep as package manager.

+To use legacy version, replace the config map with the definition in `golang_legacy.jsonnet`

 ## TODO

 - [ ] Release official docker images and update `golang.jsonnet`